-We’re on the frontline of sexual and reproductive health and rights services in Zimbabwe, working to protect young women and other marginalised groups from HIV.
+We’re providing sexual and reproductive health and rights services in Zimbabwe, working to protect young women and other marginalised groups from HIV.

-The main cause of HIV transmission in Zimbabwe is unprotected heterosexual sex, which disproportionately affects young women because of issues such as gender-based violence.
+The main cause of HIV transmission in Zimbabwe is unprotected heterosexual sex.
+This disproportionately affects young women because of issues such as gender-based violence.
 And with sex work and homosexual acts both illegal, it is very challenging for sex workers and men who have sex with men (MSM) to access vital HIV services.

 We’re working here to overcome these barriers and improve access to basic sexual and reproductive health and rights (SRHR) services.